kevinelong/PM_2015_SUMMER/StudentWork/JesseFitzjarrell/JFitzjarrell Capstone Proposal.md

 What do you think of my simple proposal?
 I feel like part of being a developer is being able to read and follow documentation so this would be a good challenge.
-I’d also really like to get this done so I can work on that wordpress hot sauce site for my friend.
+Iâ€™d also really like to get this done so I can work on that wordpress hot sauce site for my friend.
 I think they will both be good projects for a final portfolio for me to shop around.
 But I am really curious to hear your opinion. honestly I think this will be a challenge, just completing this project.
 I'm really behind in this class.